greglan/greglan.github.io/pages/security/cryptography/introduction.md

 ## Cryptanalysis
 * Kerckhoff's principle: the security of the cipher should rely only on the key, and not on the secrecy of the cipher.
+* If we want a good cryptanalysis to be done on the cipher, we have to publish it so that we can perform the most comprehensive cryptanalysis.

 ### Black box models [1, p11]
 #### Passive techniques